-Clubs of Madrid Bar?
+Clubs of Madrid or Bars ?
 Previously we spoke about how you might want to spend your days on a classic Madrid stag weekend.
 But, of course, it’s at night when the action really heats up and in Madrid, there’s no shortage of choice.

 And don’t even think about an early night.

 In true Spanish style (and what could be more Spanish than a night out in the country’s capital?) the nightlife of Madrid only gets into full swing way past the witching hour and keeps on partying until the sun peeks over the old buildings at dawn.